What is Jobs Growth?

 The Bureau of Labor Statistics gathers data from two surveys to formulate their statistics; the two surveys are the Current Employment Statistics (CES) and Current Population Surveys (CPS).
 Data from the CES provides information on nonfarm payrolls’ employment, hours worked, and earnings.
 Data from the CPS gathers information on employment, unemployment, and the labor force.

-The CPS survey data is a sample that is selected to accurately represent the entire noninstitutional civilian population that is over the age of 16.
+The CPS survey data is a sample selected to accurately represent the entire noninstitutional civilian population over the age of 16.
 The CES survey draws information from nonfarm private businesses like stores and offices and all three levels of government entities (federal, state, and local).

 Additionally, farm and agricultural job statistics are not included in the jobs growth data because of the cyclical nature of farming and agricultural businesses.
 However, the CPS survey includes agricultural workers, in addition to self-employed workers with unincorporated businesses.

 Another key difference between the CPS and CES is that workers are not double-counted in the CPS survey; if an individual holds multiple jobs, appearing on multiple payrolls, they would be counted multiple times in the CES survey.
 Industry statistics provided in the employment situation summary are classified based on the establishment’s main activity; this is in line with the North American Industry Classification System (2017).

 What is the U.S. Bureau of Labor Statistics?

 The U.S. Bureau of Labor Statistics is a branch of the U.S. Department of Labor and is also known as the principal fact-finding agency of the United States.
 Commissioned by William W. Beach, the Bureau of Labor Statistics measures price changes, productivity in the U.S. economy, labor market activity, and working conditions.